 - Almost all fission neutrons have energies between 0.1 MeV and 10 MeV.

 - The prompt neutron energy distribution, or spectrum, maybe best described by the dependence of the fraction of neutrons per MeV on neutron energy.

 - The most probable neutron energy is about 0.7 MeV.

 The mean neutron energy is about 2 MeV.

 - These values are for thermal fission of 235U, but these values vary only slightly for other nuclides.

-The modern spectrum representation of the prompt fission neutron spectrum and average prompt neutron multiplicity is called the Madland-Nix Spectrum (Los Alamos Model).
+The modern spectrum representation of the prompt fission neutron spectrum and average prompt neutron multiplicity is the Madland-Nix Spectrum (Los Alamos Model).
 This model is based upon the standard nuclear evaporation theory and utilizes an isospin-dependent optical potential for the inverse process of compound nucleus formation in neutron-rich fission fragments.

 Prompt Neutron Energy Spectra – Dependence on fissioning nucleus.